-Rabbi is simply a preacher and a leader who is sufficiently educated in Jewish Law (Halakhah) and tradition.
-His/her main duty is to be an instructor and assistant for the congregants who seek for advice regarding the religious activities.
+Rabbi is simply a teacher and a leader who is sufficiently educated in Jewish Law (Halakhah) and tradition.
+His/her main duty is to be an instructor and assistant for the congregants who seek advice regarding the religious activities.

 Typical duties of an ordained Rabbi include leading spiritual services such as officiating at life-cycle events of Bat Mitzvahs and Bar Mitzvahs, weddings, funerals, baby naming ceremonies, High Holiday and Shabbat services on Yom Kippur and Rosh Hashanah.

 A Rabbi is more than just an officiator of religious observances.
 He or she is the one required to encourage growth, and foster unity among his respective congregation and the greater community.